DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ### 1. Main Map

-The main map is the most prominent way to visualize oceangraphic forecast models in the Ocean Navigator.
+The main map is the most prominent way to visualize oceanographic forecast models in the Ocean Navigator.
 The default view is centered on the North-West Atlantic but users can pan over map clicking and dragging at any point.
 Users can also zoom in or out using their mouse wheel, laptop touchpad, or by using the zoom buttons present in the [Additional Options](#5-additional-options) area.

-The main map is highly customizeable and users are given the ability to change the map projection, basemap layers, bathymetry, and more.
+The main map is highly customizable and users are given the ability to change the map projection, basemap layers, bathymetry, and more.
 See [Changing Map Settings](#changing-map-settings-) for more details.

 ### 2. Dataset Selection Panel